Types of Financial Aid

 Three types of the Federal Direct Loan are available based upon a student’s aid eligibility as determined by the FAFSA and the U.S. Department of Education:

-Subsidized loans are need-based and available to teaching-credential-only students who demonstrate sufficient need to be eligible for the loan.
+Subsidized loans are need-based and available to undergraduate students and teaching-credential/certificate-seeking graduate students who demonstrate sufficient need to be eligible for the loan.
 The interest is paid by the government while the student remains enrolled at least half-time and for a six-month grace period following withdrawal or graduation.
 Subsidized loans were eliminated for master’s and doctoral programs as of July 1, 2012.

 This is a non-need-based loan with interest starting to accrue upon disbursement.
 The student has the option to postpone payment of interest, which is then capitalized (added to the principal balance).

-This is a non-need-based loan available to graduate students and parents of undergraduate students based upon credit worthiness, with interest starting to accrue upon disbursement.
-Borrowers may borrow up to the cost of attendance, minus any other financial aid (grants, scholarships, loans, etc.).
-Please be advised on the following regarding PLUS Loans:
+This is a non-need-based loan available to graduate students and parents of dependent undergraduate students based upon credit worthiness, with interest starting to accrue upon disbursement.
+Borrowers may borrow up to the cost of attendance, minus any other financial aid (grants, scholarships, loans, etc.) Be advised on the following regarding PLUS Loans:

 Continued Eligibility for All Federal Loans

-Students must make academic progress to continue receiving loans and financial aid.
-Refer to the Satisfactory Academic Progress policy for more information.
+Students must make satisfactory academic progress to continue receiving loans and financial aid.
+Refer to the Satisfactory Academic Progress (SAP) policy for more information.

 Interest Rates and Fees